-I created a photoshop action after annoyance over favicons.
+I created a photoshop action after being annoyed with favicons and all the variants.
 It's on GitHub for download.
 There's quite a bit to it but it creates 13 icons in total.
 The support list is loooong!
 I tried to cover everything and this includes (but not limited to): IE11, Edge, Chrome 4+, FireFox 2+, Opera 10.1+, Safari 3.1+, iOS Safari 6+, Google TV, Android Browser 2.1+, Chrome for Android, FireFox for Android, UC Browser for Android, Samsung Internet, QQ Browser, Chrome Store, Windows 8+ pinned sites.

 |32x32||favicon-32.png||Standard for most desktop browsers|

 |76x76||favicon-76.png||iPad home screen icon|